 Like many people, I didn’t dive headfirst into gluten-free baking.
 It is a daunting task and as a result there is a lot more toe-dipping than cannonballing.
 When (if) you decide it is worth it for you, the cost of the flours might look a little different, but if you’re just starting out or a casual gluten-free baker, not wanting to spend a relative fortune on flour is totally understandable.

 Oat flour is the easiest to make at home from whole rolled oats (sometimes called “old fashioned oats”), gluten-free or not.
 Feel free to use the regular ones if you just want to try a whole grain flour, but don’t have a sensitivity to gluten.
 You don’t even need a ton of oats: 1 heaping cup of whole rolled oats equals about a cup of oat flour, depending on how finely you grind it.
 Once you have made your flour, check out all of these ways you can use it!

-- Heaping cup whole rolled oats about 1 cup + 2 Tablespoons, certified gluten free if necessary
+- 1 heaping cup whole rolled oats (about 1 cup + 2 Tablespoons)